MaruthiKo/My100DaysOfCode/log.md

 - Completed Accessibility quiz from FreeCodeCamp
 - Started 30 Days JavaScript challenge and built key drum
 - Learnt Bubble sort

 **Thoughts:** Learnt about APIs, planning to build more consistency.
 Should start working on Tribute page project for FreeCodeCamp Responsive web design course tomorrow

+### Day 11: October 4, 2022

+**Today's Progress**:
+- Watched class24 of #100Devs on Github
+- Completed a JS+CSS clock of 30DaysJS
+- completed daily Code Wars Kata, 60% of 7kyu completed
+- started to build a Tribute Landing Page of Responsive Web Design course
+- learnt about how to get a job using LinkedIn

+**Thoughts:**
+2nd most productive until today, realized that an individual's LinkedIn profile is his 2nd resume, building/maintaining these social media profiles is as important as building projects to land a tech job.
+Networking can open doors to opportunities that one can never think
+`Keep Learning Keep Growing`